 The Region will consider development of a communication plan to ensure effective communication with internal and external stakeholders and openness in the status of ongoing

 licensee activities and associated inspection activities, including the responsibilities and methodologies for interactions with the Commission; the Advisory Committee on Reactor Safeguards (ACRS); the media; Federal, State, and local officials; and other stakeholders.
-Some communication methods to inform the public about IMC In addition to a general ommunication for routine interactions with internal and external stakeholders, the Region will follow guidelines of IMC 1601.
+The Communication Plan should consider frequency, extent, and methods to be used for meetings with the licensee and the public.
+Some communication methods to inform the public about IMC 0375 implementation to be considered are: a site-specific oversight Web page; NRC blog posts; public meetings; and/or, press releases.
+In addition to a general Communication Plan for routine interactions with internal and external stakeholders, the Region will follow guidelines of IMC 1601, “Communication and Coordination Protocol for Determining the Status of Offsite Emergency Preparedness Following a Natural Disaster, Malevolent Act or Extended Plant Shutdown.”

-will determine the need for, and the level of, NRC participation with public stakeholders on a case-by-case basis.
+Regional management will determine the need for, and the level of, NRC participation with public stakeholders on a case-by-case basis.
 The level of appropriate public stakeholder participation varies greatly and depends on the cause of the shutdown; the interest of State and local citizens, public interest groups, the media, and elected officials; and the concerns of other Government agencies.
 Public stakeholder meetings have proven to be a valuable vehicle for communications with external stakeholders.
 These meetings are held to describe the results of the NRC’s review of the licensee’s activities.
 Public stakeholder meetings in the local area should be strongly considered so that the concerns and comments on the licensee’s shutdown activities can be heard.
-FEMA should be involved in public stakeholder meetings that may include significant discussion of the adequacy of offsite emergency preparedness to support plant restart, when appropriate.
+FEMA, as well as local, State, and Federal Law Enforcement and other emergency response/support agencies should be involved in public stakeholder meetings that may include significant discussion of the adequacy of offsite emergency preparedness to support plant restart, when appropriate.
 Furthermore, the Region, in coordination with NSIR, should anticipate and allow adequate time for FEMA to make a determination regarding the status of offsite emergency preparedness, as stipulated in IMC 1601.

 The Region will ensure that efforts have been made to establish an open dialogue with local and State government officials and agencies.
 The Region should ensure that inquiries from the Congress, local and State government agencies, and various Federal agencies are promptly addressed.
 Inquiries regarding the adequacy of offsite emergency preparedness should be coordinated with FEMA.
 Appropriate caution should be exercised to avoid the release of pre-decisional, proprietary, or Safeguards Information when responding to inquiries.
 When interest extends to a foreign government (e.g., Canada), the Office of International Programs or its designee shall brief the foreign officials if the EDO deems a briefing appropriate.

 06.05 ROP Web Page.

 PIs, inspection findings, and other applicable oversight information will be posted to the ROP Web page in accordance with IMC 0306, “Information Technology Support for the Reactor Oversight Process.”
-Because plants under the guidance of IMC do not fall outside of the ROP, the applicable Column and description in the Action Matrix will be listed in accordance with IMC 0306.
+Because plants under the guidance of IMC 0375 do not fall outside of the routine ROP, the applicable Column and description in the Action Matrix will be listed in accordance with IMC 0306.
 The Region should also consider developing and maintaining a specific Web page to facilitate ease of public access to key information.
 The Web site should contain important correspondence, public meeting slides and transcripts, NRC inspection reports, and other relevant information.